microsoft/farmvibes-ai/docs/source/docfiles/markdown/WORKFLOW_LIST.md

 ## data_processing

-- [`chunk_onnx/chunk_onnx` 📄](workflow_yaml/data_processing/chunk_onnx/chunk_onnx.md): Run an Onnx model over all rasters in the input to produce a single raster.
+- [`chunk_onnx/chunk_onnx` 📄](workflow_yaml/data_processing/chunk_onnx/chunk_onnx.md): Runs an Onnx model over all rasters in the input to produce a single raster.

-- [`chunk_onnx/chunk_onnx_sequence` 📄](workflow_yaml/data_processing/chunk_onnx/chunk_onnx_sequence.md): Run an Onnx model over all rasters in the input to produce a single raster.
+- [`chunk_onnx/chunk_onnx_sequence` 📄](workflow_yaml/data_processing/chunk_onnx/chunk_onnx_sequence.md): Runs an Onnx model over all rasters in the input to produce a single raster.

 - [`clip/clip` 📄](workflow_yaml/data_processing/clip/clip.md): Performs a soft clip on an input raster based on a provided reference geometry.

 - [`gradient/raster_gradient` 📄](workflow_yaml/data_processing/gradient/raster_gradient.md): Computes the gradient of each band of the input raster with a Sobel operator.

 - [`heatmap/classification` 📄](workflow_yaml/data_processing/heatmap/classification.md): Utilizes input Sentinel-2 satellite imagery & the sensor samples as labeled data that contain nutrient information (Nitrogen, Carbon, pH, Phosphorus) to train a model using Random Forest classifier.
 The inference operation predicts nutrients in soil for the chosen farm boundary.

 - [`index/index` 📄](workflow_yaml/data_processing/index/index.md): Computes an index from the bands of an input raster.